ryanmaxwell/NestedObjectSetters/README.md

 ## Category Requirements

-The categories are compatible with all versions of Mac OS X and iOS.
+The categories are compiled with ARC, so are compatible with Mac OS X >= 10.6 and iOS >= 4.3

 ## Project Requirements